Celebrate Recovery is currently suspended. Click here to check out our COVID-19 UPDATE page for more information!

-If you wish to attend, you need not be a Christian, member of Bethany Christian Assembly, or any other church.
+If you wish to attend, you need not be a Christian, a member of Bethany Christian Assembly, or any other church.
 There is no pre-registration or sign-ups necessary to attend.
 CR is purely voluntary.
 You may choose to attend any part of our Thursday night programming.

 For more information on Celebrate Recovery, please contact Pastor John Simpson.